yuenche/MLOpsTemplate/src/workshop/documents/part_4.md

 ## Success criteria
 - Trigger CI workflow when a pull request is merged to the integration branch
 - Successfully run the CI workflow which also includes the AML pipeline
-- Create a Pull Request to the main branch if new code results in higher performing model

 ## Reference materials